Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc A - L'Evasion de la Funeste Demeure.md

 > [!lore]+ **L'histoire de la Funeste Demeure**
 > Voir [[Histoire de la Barovie#Les Premiers Disciples de Strahd|Les Premiers Disciples de Strahd]] pour une redite complete de l'histoire malsaine de la Funeste Demeure.
 # A1.
 Daggerford

+#TODO
+> [!warning]+ **Keep Your Workload Low**
+> _Curse of Strahd: Reloaded_ has intentionally been written to minimize time spent away from the table, aiming to serve as a "zero-prep" campaign to the maximum extent possible.
+To make this possible, this guide has been designed to manipulate players into taking specific, curated paths through the adventure, even while providing intentional degrees of freedom that, while meaningful, will not substantially change the ultimate outcome of the campaign.
+>
+> If you wish to minimize your workload, do your best to avoid making any changes or additions to this guide.
+Doing so is likely to alter how the players interface with and approach its narrative and gameplay, disturbing load-bearing pillars that may be difficult to notice without re-reading the full, complete guide multiple times.
+(For example, increasing distances between the Barovian settlements makes multiple quests in Acts II and III impossible to complete without a comprehensive overhaul of the entire campaign's timeline.)
+Any modifications—such as changes to deadlines, distances, statblocks, character motivations, or events—are made at the DM's own risk, and may lead to TPKs, wild divergences, or unsatisfying storylines.

 ## A1a.
 Le Nightmare’s Bridle
 Si un ou plusieurs de vos joueurs utilisent l'accroche des [[Mener l'aventure#Adventure Hooks|Reliques Baroviennes]], lisez le texte suivant.
 Sinon, passez à [[#A2.
 Funeste Demeure]] ci-dessous.